SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

 The remediation is successful in combination of :
 - Adding the 'assignedTo' field in schema.cds.
 - Implementing @restrict with where: 'assignedTo = $user'.
-- Enforcing business rules in services.js, eliminates horizontal privilege escalation and enforces the principle of least privilege.
+- Enforcing business rules in services.js, eliminates Horizontal Privilege Escalation and enforces the principle of least privilege.

 ## 📌 6.
-Summary:
+Summary

 In these exercises, you have learned how: